erszcz/ejabberd-trace/README.md

       events: the call in c2s process or sending the message from BOSH socket.
 Find a way to discriminate one (store opts in trace server ets? and verify in do_trace_user?).

+- [ ] Auto-detect server string type - there's no reason to make user set this manually.
+This is done when `application:start/1` is called, but maybe it could be even more automatic?